cornerstonejs/cornerstoneWADOImageLoader/docs/WebWorkers.md

 3) Register your custom web worker task with the framework by calling cornerstoneWADOImageLoaderWebWorker.registerTaskHandler() function.
 This function accepts an object with three properties:
-   * taskId - A unique string used to dispatch task requests to your custom web worker task
+   * taskType - A unique string used to dispatch task requests to your custom web worker task
    * handler - function that is called when work is dispatched to your custom web worker task
    * initialize - function that is called when the web worker is first initialized and passed in the taskConfiguration object passed to the web worker framework when initialize() is called